For admission to matriculated graduate study, a student must:

 Some departments may establish higher standards for admission or require applicants to submit additional materials, such as a department application, letter of intent, letters of recommendation, teaching certificate, or recent test scores.
 Refer to the Academic Programs section of this catalog or contact academic departments to determine any additional requirements for admission.

 The GRE is not required for most programs, however certain programs may require it if students do not meet admission requirements.
 Refer to the Academic Programs section of this catalog for information on specific program requirements.
 The GRE or Miller Analogies Test (MAT) website can be visited for more information on each specific test.
 Standardized test scores will be accepted within a five-year period; older scores will not be accepted.
-The Graduate School administers a computer-based version of the Miller Analogies Test (MAT) year-round, visit graduateschool.buffalostate.edu/requirements for additional information.
+The Graduate School administers a computer-based version of the Miller Analogies Test (MAT) year-round, visit the Graduate School website for additional information.